Uranium mining in the United States: Nevada

 There is no current uranium production from Nevada.
 The largest past-producer was the Apex mine (also called Rundberg or Early Day mine), three miles south of Austin, in Lander County.
 Discovered in September 1953, it was first mined as a silver deposit and produced 45 metric tons of U3O8 (80% of Nevada's historical production) from 1954 until 1966, from a small open pit and from underground.
 Ore was shipped to Utah and to Lakeview, Oregon for processing.
 Uranium occurs as the secondary minerals autunite and meta-autunite after uraninite and coffinite in fractured Cambrian metamorphosed shales and quartzite, at or near the contact with Jurassic porphyritic quartz monzonite.
 The Apex-Lowboy deposit has an inferred resource of 615,000 metric tons at a grade of 0.07% U3O8.

 The McDermitt Caldera in Humboldt County was the site of intensive uranium exploration in the late 1970s.
 In 2006 and 2007, Western Uranium Corporation drilled exploratory boreholes in the Kings Valley area.

 New Jersey

-A uranium exploration project in northern New Jersey was halted in 1980 when the local government passed an ordinance preventing uranium mining.
+A uranium exploration project in northern New Jersey was halted in 1980 when the local government passed an ordinance preventing uranium mining after protests in Jefferson Township.